In This Article

 How to Deal With an Alcoholic Friend

-Helping a friend with AUD is challenging because the boundaries of the relationship are usually much different than they are with a close family member.
+Helping a friend with alcohol abuse and addiction is challenging because the boundaries of the relationship are usually much different than they are with a close family member.
 But this doesn’t mean you cannot offer encouragement and support to close friends who struggle with drinking.

 Some of the things you can do to help an alcoholic friend include: